Let’s talk about meta tags: what they are, why they matter, and how to do them better.

 It’s not technically a meta tag, but it shows up in the header and is used as one.

-That doesn’t necessarily mean you should use all those characters, however, and 60 is the generally recommended limit.
+However, that doesn’t necessarily mean you should use all those characters, and 60 is the generally recommended limit.

 Long-tail keywords make a difference.

-Here are the top titles in the SERPs for “How to make content marketing effective.”
+Here are the top meta titles in the SERPs for “How to make content marketing effective.”

 Some users will want basic information, while others will want the most current.